AbodShah/DownloaderTool-YouTube-Instagram/README.md

 you need to extract file and will done .

 # Credits
-All copyright are reserved
+All copyright are reserved,

-creator of this project is [AbodShah](https://github.com/AbodShah/) someone create a website [Almighty](https://github.com/OnlyAlmighty)
+creator of this project is [AbodShah](https://github.com/AbodShah/),

+someone create a website [Almighty](https://github.com/OnlyAlmighty)